Updated 5/22/2020, 10:15 AM PDT

 - Virgin Voyages have postponed their inaugural sailing season for Scarlet Lady to July 15, with their Maiden Voyage taking place August 7

-- Windstar Cruises: May 1
+- Windstar Cruises: Dates vary by ship

 - Argentina has closed its borders to all non-residents, effective March 16.